Relative cohomology of bi-arrangements: Normal crossing divisors and relative cohomology

-Here the differential~$d':\mathscr{K}_{i,j}(\L,\M) \rightarrow \mathscr{K}_{i-1,j}(\L,\M)$ is the alternation sum of the Gysin morphisms (\ref{eqGysinsheaves}), and~$d'':\mathscr{K}_{i,j-1}(\L,\M)\rightarrow \mathscr{K}_{i,j}(\L,\M)$ is the alternating sum of the restriction morphisms.
-The spectral sequence that we are looking for is simply the hypercohomology spectral sequence for~$\mathscr{K}(\L,\M)$. \item If we work in the category of mixed Hodge modules~\cite[\S 14]{peterssteenbrink}, then the above proof works and gives the compatibility of the spectral sequence with the mixed Hodge structures. \item If~$X$ is smooth and projective, then all~$L_I\cap M_J$ are (disjoint union of) smooth projective varieties.
+and the desired spectral sequence is obtained by shifting the degree~$q$ by~$d_X$. \item If we work in the category of mixed Hodge modules~\cite[\S 14]{peterssteenbrink}, then the above proof works and gives the compatibility of the spectral sequence with the mixed Hodge structures. \item If~$X$ is smooth and projective, then all~$L_I\cap M_J$ are (disjoint unions of) smooth projective varieties.
 Thus,~$E_1^{-p,q}$ is a pure Hodge structure of weight~$q$.
 The degeneration then comes from the fact that in the category of mixed Hodge structures, a morphism between two pure Hodge structures of different weights is zero. \end{enumerate} \end{proof}

 \begin{rem} In the case~$\M=\varnothing$, one recovers the spectral sequence

 where the differential is the alternating sum of the Gysin morphisms of the inclusions~$L_{I}\hookrightarrow L_{I\setminus \{r\}}$.
 This spectral sequence was first studied by Deligne in the smooth and projective case~\cite[Corollary 3.2.13]{delignehodge2}.
 If~$\L$ is a smooth submanifold of~$X$ (i.e.~$l=1$), then this spectral sequence is nothing but the residue/Gysin long exact sequence: